 We liked carrying around the Google Pixel 3 more than the larger Google Pixel 3 XL.
 This is the one-hand-friendly version of the Pixel 3 XL that your grip will appreciate, and you don’t have to worry about the notch cut out at the top.
-It’s also cheaper than most other flagship phones in 2018, even if it is more expensive than last year’s Pixel 2.
+It’s also cheaper than most other flagship phones in 2018, even if it is more expensive than the Pixel 2.
 It's not only Google's best camera yet, it's the best camera on any smartphone today.

 Should I buy it?

-Yes, if you’re seeking the best camera phone at a reasonable size and a reasonable (by 2018 standards) price.
+Yes, if you’re seeking the best camera phone at a reasonable size and a reasonable price.
 You’ll get the best photos from the Pixel 3 and Pixel 3 XL, and the smaller phone is more one-hand-friendly than most flagship handsets.
 Power users may want to opt for the larger Pixel 3 XL given its larger battery capacity.